Subscribe

 “Just choose a square,” she told the North Koreans, some of whom were still confused about the rules.

-Volunteers from Camp Humphreys teach the two- to three-hour classes once per week to up to 15 defectors, many of whom cite their lackluster proficiency in English as a barrier in school or finding work, Reynolds said.
+Volunteers from Camp Humphreys teach the two- to three-hour classes once per week to up to 15 defectors at the YMCA in Pyeongtaek.
+Many of the students cite their lackluster proficiency in English as a barrier in school or finding work, Reynolds said.

 “Some of the students want to learn how to have basic conversations,” she told Stars and Stripes at the center last month.
 Others want to learn about the United States because they were forcibly taught in North Korea to view Americans as “the enemy.”